Riverscapes/arcGNAT/Segment-Stream-Network.md

 **Segmentation Method**

 When a stream reach is segmented there is almost always a sliver of stream length that remains after segmentation occurs.
-For example, if a stream reach is 811m long and the segmentation length is 300m, 2 300m segments will be generated and there will be a 211m sliver of stream remaining.
-The tool has three different methods for handling the 211m section.
+For example, if a stream reach is 3145m long and the segmentation length is 500m, 6 500m segments will be generated and there will be a 145m sliver of stream remaining.
+The tool has three different methods for handling the 145m section:

 Three segmentation methods are available:

-1. Remaining segment sliver at inflow (top) of stream **branch**
+1. Remaining segment sliver at inflow (top) of stream reach (6 500m segments and 1 145m segment)

-2. Remaining segment sliver at outflow (bottom) of stream **branch**
+2. Remaining segment sliver at outflow (bottom) of stream reach (6 500m segments and 1 145m segment)

-3. Divide remainder sliver length between all reaches per stream **branch**
+3. Divide remainder sliver length between all reaches per stream reach (6 525m segments)

 **Output Segmented Line Network**